keshavkumar97/learning_spring_security/springsecuritybasic4/README.md

-Now in this spring application basically we will try to authenticate the multiple user but limited user by configuring a list of user in the configuration file which is also called ***in-memory authentication*** and not by configuring it in property file or using default password.
+Now in this spring application basically we will try to authenticate multiple user but access will be provided for limited user by configuring a list of user in the configuration file which is also called ***in-memory authentication*** and not by configuring it in property file or using default password.

 This type of authentication is used when you know that you have only 5 or 10 users to login i.e. when you have small number of user.